FC Iberia 1999: Other teams

+The club has one of the top football academies in the country.
+Their youth teams play at the Bendela stadium named after young footballer Zaza Bendeliani who as an Abkhazia war hero was posthumously granted the Vakhtang Gorgasali Order in 1993.

 Name

-Saburtalo is the name of one of Tbilisi's districts where the team academy and Bendela are located, while the term Iberia, a synonym for Kartli, stems from an ancient kingdom which existed until the Early Middle Ages.
+Saburtalo is the name of one of Tbilisi's districts where the team academy and stadium Bendela are located, while the term Iberia 1999 refers to the Latin name Iberia given to the kingdom of Kartli which existed in Georgia in the period of Classical Antiquity; it has no connection to the Iberian Peninsula (Spain, Portugal, Andorra, Gibraltar).

 On 27 February 2024, the team's name was changed to Iberia 1999.